C_C-SiC_1.jpg

 ⑤ Bacterial cellulose (BC), ⑥ Electrospun cellulose nanofiber (ECNF)

 - I have used CNF produced by the aqueous counter collision (ACC) method.
-The
+The advantage of ACC method is that it consumes less energy than other methods and produce CNF with high crystallinity.

-- To disperse CNF into the phenolic resin, we can try various techniques such as
+- To disperse CNF into the phenolic resin, we can try various techniques such as ball milling and three roll milling.

-- I am interested in applying CNF to polymer composites, fiber-reinforced
+- I am interested in applying nanomaterials (cellulose nanofiber, carbon nanotube, graphene, carbon black, and etc) to polymer composites, fiber-reinforced plastics, and pyrolysis behavior of them.

 EMI_2.png